Creative Repurposed Yardstick & Ruler Crafts

 To make a poster holder out of yardsticks, you’ll first need to cut four yardstick pieces slightly longer than your poster.
 You will need two for the top and two for the bottom.

 Next, glue button magnets to marry the pieces together using silicone glue.
-I put a set of magnets in the middle and a set on both ends.
-Six total on the top and six on the bottom for my 16″ x 20″ poster.
+I used a set of magnets in the middle and a set on both ends—six total on the top and six on the bottom for my 16″ x 20″ poster.
 The button magnets I’m using for this project came from Walmart, and they are .75″ in diameter.

-Let the silicone adhesive dry overnight, then hang up your poster and enjoy!
+Let the silicone adhesive dry overnight before hanging up your poster!

 These cute ruler box magnets can be used in many different ways.
-Check out the full tutorial and all the ideas here –> How to Make Ruler Box Magnets.
+Find the full Ruler Box Magnet tutorial here.

 Square feature image of two finished air plant holders made out of yardsticks on a white refrigerator.